 Transfiguration Cathedral, Eastern Orthodox cathedral in Yaroslavl, Russia.

-The structure was founded in 1216 at the initiative of Konstantin of Rostov and stands as one of the oldest religious buildings in the Yaroslavl region.
-Over the centuries, the cathedral was expanded and rebuilt, with the copper domes and distinctive yellow brick facade representing later additions that shaped its current appearance.
+The cathedral was founded in 1216 at the initiative of Konstantin of Rostov and is one of the oldest religious buildings in the Yaroslavl region.
+It was rebuilt and expanded over the following centuries, with the copper domes and yellow brick facade added during later phases of construction.

 The community of curious travelers